Vector-Valued Gossip over $w$-Holonomic Networks: Main Result

-It is easy to see that the $w$-order of a given cycle $C$ can vary as a function of $w$.
+{From Definition~\ref{def:non-trivial}, the $w$-order of a given cycle $C$ can vary as a function of $w$.
 For our purpose, we need to consider the $w$'s that yield the largest $w$-order and thus define the {\bf order of a cycle} as